ian-curtis/recommender/reflection.md

 ## The Process

 The idea behind this project was to provide insight into how different methods of recommendation affect user satisfaction with recommended products.
 Specifically we explore music recommendation and satisfaction with a recommended playlist and were interested in how satisfaction of a playlist changes when a user has some control over how the playlist is formed.
 To investigate this, we created nine different groups, each with a slightly different recommendation process.
 The first group is a control group where a user is simply assigned 30 random recommendations from a list.
 The remaining groups rely on a K-Means clustering algorithm and differ in terms of the type of data used to cluster (numeric vs. numeric/ordinal/nominal), the distance metric used (euclidean vs. random other metric), and whether a user is able to contribute to the recommendation process (by rating the importance of certain variables).
 The K-Means algorithm from the [`pyclustering` package](https://github.com/annoviko/pyclustering) is used as it allows for custom definitions of distance metrics.
+We chose K-Means due to the unsupervised nature of this project; although we know what songs a user likes, we don't know which songs the user does not like (we cannot assume they dislike every song not in their library).

 Possible distance metrics currently include manhattan (city-block), euclidean, canberra, chebyshev, minkowski with degree 6, and minkowski with degree 12.
 Variables used in clustering are as follows (note that some groups only consider the quantitative variabes while others consider all variables).
-Variables with an asterisk (*) indicate that variable affected by user input.
+Variables with an asterisk (*) indicate that variable could be affected by user input.

 | Variable Name       | Type | Values     | Brief Description                                                   |
 |---------------------|------|------------|---------------------------------------------------------------------|